 1 cup firmly packed brown sugar

-8 oz (1 stick) unsalted butter at room temperature
+8 Tablespoons (1 stick) unsalted butter at room temperature

 1 package cream cheese (8 oz.) at room temperature